aguilfoyle/Hi-Ya-App/README.md

 ## Contributors

-This project was created solo by Alan Guilfoyle during a 2015 Humana Hack-a-thon.
+This project was created sololy by Alan Guilfoyle in 2015 during the Humana Hack-a-thon.

 ## License